Enable/Disable asset pipeline compilation

 If you are running Rails 3.2 or later, you can use Turbo Sprockets, which speeds up deployments by only compiling changed assets.

 It is also good practice to use Asset Sync to sync your assets with a CDN like S3.
-This means that only the first server in your stack will compile the assets and the rest will simply refer to the CDN.
+This means that only the first server in your application will compile the assets and the rest will simply refer to the CDN.

 Rails 4 and above